ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

    tracked which functions in ``CoreM`` acted impurely and ultimately decided whether the plugin was pure or not.
 However, we propose to shift this responsibility onto the plugin author to decide.

+It has been suggested that each plugin function returns a fingerprint itself, indicating what work it has done.
+However, this defeats the point of the proposal as you must then run the plugin in order to decide whether to run the plugin!

+There is also the possibility of having one hashing function for each plugin type.
+This would allow the recompilation checker to give more accurate information about why recompilation was required.

 Unresolved Questions